Holographic cameras: an eye for the bulk: More images: CFT thermal state and BTZ black hole

 The simple reconstruction \eqref{recipe} applies to translation-invariant and rotationally invariant states in any spacetime dimension.
 It enables to write the bulk Einstein's equations directly in terms of boundary observables.
 Working in the plasma's rest frame for simplicity, so that $y(\Delta t)=0=C(r)$, we find \be \mbox{Einstein's equations:}\ \left\{ \right. \!\!\quad \Leftrightarrow\quad \left\{ \right. \ee We verified that this is solved by the AdS-Schwarzschild metric ($A(r)=B(r)=1-(r/r_0)^d$).

 It is very surprising to find the bulk dynamics expressed by a differential equation on \emph{boundary} observables.
-This could happen because the parallax $\Xi(\Delta t)$ is a quantitatively accurate radial coordinate, not simply a qualitative measure of size or renormalization scale. \footnote{Entanglement surfaces and Euclidean geodesics can also accurately resolve bulk coordinates, see for example \cite{Kusuki:2019hcg,Jokela:2020auu}.} It is an important open question to interpret eqs.~\eqref{Einstein} from the boundary perspective.
+This is possible here because the parallax $\Xi(\Delta t)$ is a quantitatively accurate radial coordinate, not simply a qualitative measure of size or renormalization scale. \footnote{Entanglement surfaces and Euclidean geodesics can also accurately resolve bulk coordinates, see for example \cite{Kusuki:2019hcg,Jokela:2020auu}.} It is an important open question to interpret eqs.~\eqref{Einstein} from the boundary perspective.

 In figure \ref{fig:BTZ radar} we describe the working of the radar camera in the BTZ black hole geometry, with $T_L=T_R=1.1/(2\pi)$ and $x$-period $2\pi$, ie. just above the Hawking-Page temperature.
 After Fourier transforming with respect to $\delta x$ (which singles out a projectile geodesic $(x,p_x)$), the correlator displays a singularity at the conformally transformed version of \eqref{radar singularity}.